Sahil-Palarpwar/question-answer-llm-app/Readme.md

 # Hugging Face Space link: https://huggingface.co/spaces/sahilp21/question_answer_app

-Please add your Open AI API key in the API key section.
+<br>Please add your Open AI API key in the API key section.<br/>
-Please use the file course.pdf - "This is a file that includes one of my graduate course syllabus and administrative details like midterms/projects etc."
+<br>Please use the file course.pdf - "This is a file that includes one of my graduate course syllabus and administrative details like midterms/projects etc." <br/>
 <br>Example prompts:
 "What is the name of course?"
 "Do we have midterms?"